A Modelmaker’s Journey: Rebuilding USS Monitor’s Propulsion Engines

-Experience the world’s most accurate working miniature of Monitor’s propulsion system
+The world’s most accurate working miniature of Monitor’s propulsion system

-Being the son of an auto mechanic, Rich Carlestedt was exposed to all kinds of mechanisms and instruments at a very young age.
+Being the son of an auto mechanic, Rich Carlstedt was exposed to all kinds of mechanisms and instruments at a very young age.
 Around the age of nine, Rich read a fascinating book about the Civil War Battle of Hampton Roads and, as a result, he became hooked on USS Monitor.

 Registration information